 Not really.
 Obviously, you shouldn‘t choose a cloud service provider that is renowned for being buggy and having system vulnerabilities, but the people behind your average cloud service are constantly working to make it better as soon as a bug or threat is brought to their attention.
 If you install all updates and patches as soon as they are available, there’s not much you have to worry about.
 Now, I don’t blame you for kicking yourself over how many times you didn‘t update your iTunes software when it asked.
 Get on it!

 No. 5 Threat: Account Hijacking

 Have you ever gotten an e-mail saying someone logged into your Google account from another country, but Google had blocked it?
-This is some of the security Google has in place to prevent your account from being hijacked without your knowledge.
+This is one of the security solutions Google has in place to prevent your account from being hijacked without your knowledge.

 Since the beginning of the Internet, phishing and fraud have been happening.
 If you move your business to the cloud, you are opening your business up to everything terrible the Internet has been doing for the last 30 years.
 Yes, a hacker can hijack your account, watch your online activities, make or manipulate transactions, modify your data and even use your account to launch attacks on other unsuspecting individuals.
 The hacker can be a stranger, a disgruntled past employee, or a shady friend-of-a-friend.

 To protect yourself from account hijacking, first of the security measures is to ensure you have a secure password.
 This should be a mix of numbers, symbols, capital letters, and lower-case letters.
 You’re even safer if it’s not a dictionary word or combination of dictionary words.
 Basically, the less likely you are to remember a password, the stronger it is.
 Also, use a cloud service that has automatic log-out capabilities so you’re not logged in longer than you’re using the service.
 Some services, like Google, also alert you when you log in on a new device.
 Always enable this option when available.